makersacademy/chitter-challenge/README.md

 Features:
 -------
 User Story 1:
-As a Maker,
-So that I can see what others are saying,
+As a user, so that I can see what others are saying,
 I want to see all peeps in reverse chronological order

 <img src="chitter_challenge _ model_1.png">

 User Story 2:
-As a Maker,
-So that I can let people know what I am doing,
+As a user, so that I can let people know what I am doing,
 I want to post a message (peep) to chitter

 User Story 3:
-As a Maker,
-So that I can better appreciate the context of a peep,
+As a user, so that I can better appreciate the context of a peep,
 I want to see the time at which it was made

 User Story 4:
-As a Maker,
-So that I can post messages on Chitter as me,
+As a user, so that I can post messages on Chitter as me,
 I want to sign up for Chitter

-HARDER
-As a Maker,
+User Story 5:
-So that only I can post messages on Chitter as me,
+As a user, so that only I can post messages on Chitter as me,
 I want to log in to Chitter

-As a Maker,
+User Story 6:
-So that I can avoid others posting messages on Chitter as me,
+As a user, so that I can avoid others posting messages on Chitter as me,
 I want to log out of Chitter

 Progress so far:
 -----
-- Features for user stories 1 and 2 built.
+- Features for user stories 1 - 4 built.
+- Added registration as a feature including with bcrypt for password encryption
 - Added some minor style features (my eyes can't take Times New Roman)
-- Next would be to add the time feature to the peeps.
-I'd do this by updating the test and development databases so that peeps have a ```time``` as well as ```text```.
-Then update the create method to take two parameters - text and time.
-And to fulfil the user story, this would involve updating the view so that time is shown also.
-- This would involve using the ```Time``` class in Ruby.
+- Next is to add authentication - sign in and sign out
+- Need to add name to the registration and then add name and user handle to the peeps
+- More style features need adding as well

 Technical Approach:
 -----